Kiyan Michael

 Kiyan Michael (born September 20, 1964) is an American politician serving as a member of the Florida House of Representatives for the 16th district.
 She assumed office on November 8, 2022.
 She lives in Jacksonville, Florida.

 She is an alumnus of Wagner Leadership Institute.
 She is married and has two children.

 Career

-Michael is married to a retired Navy veteran and was a member of the Black Voices for Trump Advisory Board.
+Michael was a member of the Black Voices for Trump Advisory Board until she launched her campaign for state house.
 Michael has also provided commentary on immigration policy for Fox News.
 She was elected to the Florida House of Representatives in November 2022.

+Personal life

+Michael is married to a retired Navy veteran, with whom she has two children.
+In 2007, her son Brandon, was killed by an illegal immigrant in broad daylight.